digital-asset/daml/docs/source/concepts/ledger-model/ledger-daml.rst

 Daml: Defining Contract Models Compactly
 ----------------------------------------

-As described in preceeding sections, both the integrity and privacy notions depend on a contract model, and such a model must specify:
+As described in preceding sections, both the integrity and privacy notions depend on a contract model, and such a model must specify:

 #. a set of allowed actions on the contracts, and